gangsthub/vue-exercises/README.md

 > Vue exercises made within a Nuxt.js application.
 4 Exercises for the astronaut cadets of Erni!

-* Clone the repository
+* Clone the repository wherever you want: `git clone https://github.com/gangsthub/vue-exercises.git`

-* Install the dependencies: `npm install`
+* Install the dependencies: `npm install` within the _vue-exercises_ folder.

 * Open the app in your editor.

+  - I personally recommend [VS Code](https://code.visualstudio.com/download) with [Vetur Extension](https://marketplace.visualstudio.com/items?itemName=octref.vetur) installed.

-* Launch it: `npm run dev`
+* Launch it: `npm run dev` 💪🏾🚀🛫

 * Open your browser in (localhost:300)[http://localhost:300]

+* Follow the steps supplied in the app's homepage.

-For detailed explanation on how things work, checkout the [Nuxt.js docs](https://github.com/nuxt/nuxt.js).
+For detailed explanation on how these things work, checkout the [Nuxt.js docs](https://github.com/nuxt/nuxt.js).

 ## Components Library